lmdbjava/benchmarks/results/20160630/README.md

 the size of their key + value combination, in a similar manner to test 2.
-Value compression can also be considered, and this may also increase read performance for primarily sequential read workloads and/or SSD-hosted random read workloads (as CPU decompression is likely faster than the IO subsystem's read throughput).
+Value compression can also be considered, and this may also increase read performance for primarily sequential read workloads and/or SSD-hosted random read workloads (as CPU decompression is likely faster than the IO subsystem's read throughput, although techniques such as striping can also assist in such situations).
 Two modern compression libraries recommended for Java users are:

 * [LZ4-Java](https://github.com/jpountz/lz4-java): for general cases (LZ77)
 * [JavaFastPFOR](https://github.com/lemire/JavaFastPFOR): for integers